cosmos/sdk-tutorials/academy/3-ibc/2-connections.md

 ## Handshake step 3 - `ChanOpenAck`

-`OpenAck` is very similar to the functionality of `OpenInit`, except that the information verification now occurs for chain A. As in `OpenTry`, the relayer also submits two `UpdateClient`s with chain A and chain B as source chains before this handshake.
+`OpenAck` is very similar to the functionality of `OpenInit`, except that the information verification now occurs for chain A. As in `OpenTry`, the relayer also submits two `MsgUpdateClient`s with chain A and chain B as source chains before this handshake.
 These update the light clients of both chain A and chain B, in order to make sure that the state verifications in this step are successful.

 ![OpenAck](/academy/3-ibc/images/open_ack.png)